 To clean polished tile:

-Occasionally you may find your tile requires a deeper cleaning than is afforded by routine care, especially in high traffic areas, entrances and exits.
+Occasionally you may find your tile requires a deeper cleaning especially in high traffic areas, entrances and exits.
 Follow these steps as needed:

 Rarely your tile may require heavy duty cleaning to remove problem stains or following challenging situations such as leaks, flooding or major spills and contamination.
 If you are unable to clean your tile after repeat application of general household cleaners and more thorough scrubbing, equipment such as floor scrubbers or buffers may be necessary.
 It is critical to follow usage instructions exactly to avoid damaging your floor, or you may wish to hire a flooring or maintenance professional.
 Not only do these professionals have expertise required to safely and effectively operate such machinery, but they may also have access to professional-grade cleaners that are not available to the general public.